 Shippers and carriers alike must abandon paper-based processes not only to compete but to survive.
 And it’s not that hard when the technology is here, offering efficient machine-to-machine communication, accurate routing algorithms, immediate mobile access, and a lot of other handy perks.
 As incredible as it may seem, there’s still a lot of innovations available today that you can enhance your TMS with.

-Predictive analytics powered by machine learning can support your strategic decision-making by generating accurate predictions and evaluating scenarios.
+Predictive analytics powered by machine learning can support your strategic decision-making by generating accurate predictions and comparing different scenarios.
 You can apply it to evaluating carriers, defining high-risk loads, optimizing routes, planning capacity and operations, and much more.

 Blockchain technology, in spite of its novelty and related challenges, is being implemented to improve traceability and security of logistics operations.
 Read more about how blockchain is used in the supply chain in our dedicated post.